victorciao/roundup/README.md

 Note 2: If the interviewer is viewing the app in Chrome, they will run into a CORS issue and need to set up a proxy service or use a Chrome extension to bypass it.

+Note 3: I had to make the repo public for now to get Github Pages for free.
+Once the interview has looked at the app, I'll make it private again.

 ## Getting Started

 In the project directory, you can run: